Ed.D., University of Toronto

 Research Project: Doc Work: Beyond the PhD -Careers in and out of academia

 Dr. McAlpine does not supervise new students.

-- McAlpine, L., & Amundsen, C. (in press).
+McAlpine, L., & Amundsen, C. (2018).
 Identity-trajectories: Ways of understanding post-PhD career choices.
 Basingstoke: Palgrave MacMillan.